|Subdivision of:||North American League|

 Massive English and Scottish settlement began in the year 1732 with James Oglethorpe, an English MP, who promoted the idea that the area be used to settle people in a debtors' prison.
 On February 12, 1733, the first settlers landed in the HMS Anne at what was to become the city of Savannah.
 This day is now known as Jacobia Day, which is not a public holiday, but is mainly observed in schools and by some local civic groups.
 In 1752, Jacobia became a royal colony of Scotland.
 Jacobia's first constitution came in 1777, but was later changed.

-In fact, Jacobia was soon swollen with indentured servants as well, and even some actual slaves as huge land grants were bestowed on certain families.
+At its founding, Jacobia was a colony where slavery (although not penal transportation or indentured servitude) was outlawed.
+However, the profitability of slavery in neighbouring Carolina meant that the ban was overturned only 16 years later, opening the colony up to the use of slave labour.
+In fact, Jacobia was soon swollen with slaves (as well as a continued influx of indentured servants and penal labourers) as huge land grants were bestowed on certain families.
 The political influence of most of these "Southron Bourbons" continues to this day.
 By the late 1700s, however, the Bourbons were facing increasing disapproval from the fruit of the Scandinavian Enlightenment.
 In 1799, the first Jacobian Emancipation Society--dedicated to the freeing of all slaves and indentured servants--was founded in Savannah (then the capital) by Abram Baldwin and John Hall (who later signed the Solemn League and Covenant).

 Of all the provinces, Jacobia had perhaps the fiercest debates and sometimes actual fights over the issue of Emancipation.
 Once the institutions of slavery and servitude were finally abolished, a vocal minority agitated for their return.
 These became the nucleus of the nascent Union Party, but the more extreme members soon joined the so-called "Black Star" faction.
 They were most likely the ringleaders of the riots which set fire to the city of Atlanta in 1876.